 The San Joaquin Valley has defined a number of regional industry clusters that are significant components of the regional economic base, which are listed in Table 6 below.
 Industry clusters represent traded sectors in the regional economy and typically are the source of most of the income and wealth for the region as well as the areas where innovation occurs most frequently.
-In CCWC region, Agriculture and Health Care are the two largest industry clusters.
+In Merced County, Agriculture and Health Care are the two largest industry clusters.
 For this study, we have also included the retail sector and the accommodations and food services sector to reflect job opportunities in the local-serving and tourism industries.

-The Agriculture cluster includes not only farm production, but also food processing, related distribution and logistics, and a variety of agricultural services that include fertilizers, irrigation, soil testing, veterinary services, and marketing among others (Detailed cluster and sub-cluster employment data are in the in the beginning of the Appendix).
+The Agriculture cluster includes not only farm production, but also food processing, related distribution and logistics, and a variety of agricultural services that include fertilizers, irrigation, soil testing, veterinary services, and marketing among others (Detailed cluster and sub-cluster employment data are in the Appendix at "Detailed Industry Cluster Employment Projections").
 This cluster cuts across several of the major industry groups shown in Table 4 above.
-Within the broader Agricultural cluster, there continues to be a shift away from jobs employed directly at farms and increased reliance on farm labor contractors.
-In addition, a number of food processing industries are projected to increase employment, including poultry processing (NAICS 311615), animal slaughtering (NAICS 311611), meat processed from carcasses (NAICS 311612), wineries (NAICS 312130), corrugated and solid fiber box (NAICS 322211), perishable prepared foods (NAICS 311991), and wood containers and pallets (NAICS 321920)(see Table A-2 in the Appendix).
-In addition, the agriculture related distribution (logistics) sector is projected to add about 3,900 jobs over the next ten years.
+In addition, several agricultural support industries closely related to field operations are also projected to reduce jobs, as shown in Table 7 below.
+However, within the broader Agricultural cluster, several food processing industries are projected to increase employment, including fruit and vegetable canning, fluid milk manufacturing, and wineries.
+In addition, the agriculture related distribution (logistics) sector is projected to add about 1,000 jobs over the next ten years.

-The Health and Wellness cluster is projected to add 51,000 jobs by 2025 (Table 6).
-Of the 51,000 new jobs, almost 26,700 (52 percent) will occur in the Health Care - Delivery sub-cluster.
-Within this sub-cluster, the number of jobs in hospitals is projected to increase by 5,400 new jobs, with another 4,200 new jobs projected for services to elderly and disabled persons.
-In addition to the 4,200 new service-related jobs in the Health Care - Delivery sub-cluster, there is another 20,800 new jobs in the Health Care - Other Services sub-cluster pertaining to services for the elderly and disabled (NAICS 624120).
-Some of the new jobs will occur in hospital settings but many will be in outpatient facilities and various types of nursing and residential care facilities. (see Appendix Tables-6 and -7 for detail on industries in this cluster).
+The Health and Wellness cluster is projected to add almost 2,800 jobs by 2025 (Table 6).
+About 53 percent of the new jobs in this cluster are projected for services to elderly and disabled persons.
+Some of the new jobs will occur in hospital settings but many will be in outpatient facilities and various types of nursing and residential care facilities. (see Appendix Table A-6 and A-7 for detail on industries with lower job projections).